apache/nuttx/configs/ez80f910200zco/README.txt

 wish to build.
 The following board-specific configurations are
 available:

+dhcpd:
+    This builds the DCHP server using the examples/dhcpd application (for execution from FLASH.)
+See examples/README.txt for information about ostest.

+httpd:
+    This builds the uIP web server example using the examples/uip application (for execution from FLASH).
+See examples/README.txt for information about ostest.

 ostest
     This builds the examples/ostest application for execution from FLASH.
     See examples/README.txt for information about ostest.